 CEO Indra Nooyi noted earlier this year that the company gets less than 25 percent of its revenue from soda.

-During an earnings call Thursday, Nooyi also noted that about 9 percent of the company's sales come from "innovation," or new product introductions.
-The metric is intended to reassure investors, with major packaged food and beverage companies trying to adapt their offerings to shifting tastes and competition.
+During an earnings call Thursday, Nooyi also noted that about 9 percent of the company's sales come from "innovation," or new products.
+The metric is intended to reassure investors, with major packaged food and beverage companies trying to show that they're adapting their offerings to shifting tastes and competition.
 Last week, for instance, General Mills said its U.S. yogurt sales were down 15 percent during the quarter, while cereal sales were down 4 percent.

 Coca-Cola, which relies on sodas for nearly three-quarters of its revenue, reports its third-quarter results Oct.
 26. The Atlanta beverage maker has also been working on diversifying its lineup of drinks and changing up cans and bottles to be more appealing to customers.